Adyen/adyen-commercetools/extension/docs/ManualCapture.md

 Follow these recommendations when using the idempotency key:

 - `idempotencyKey` must be unique per request so that in case the request fails, it can be retried with the same key.
 Additionally `idempotencyKey` is valid for a minimum period of 31 days after first submission (but may be retained for longer).
 Source:
-- Generate idempotency keys using the version 4 (random) UUID type to prevent two API credentials under the same account from accessing each others responses.
+- Generate idempotency keys using the version 4 (random) UUID type to prevent two API credentials under the same account from accessing each other's responses.
 - Use [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) when retrying.

-For in-depth information about API idempotency in Adyen, please check [the documentation from Adyen](https://docs.adyen.com/development-resources/api-idempotency)
+#### Generating idempotency key by adyen-integration

+adyen-integration can automatically generate unique idempotency key for manual capture requests.
+It uses transaction ID as the idempotency key.

+In order to use this feature, set the option [`generateIdempotencyKey=true`](./HowToRun.md#optional-attributes).
+For every manual capture request adyen-integration will add an idempotency key if the custom field `idempotencyKey` is not present.
+If the custom field `idempotencyKey` is present, its value will be taken as the idempotency key.

 ### More info on capture

 For more detailed information from Adyen's perspective, see [Adyen's documentation](https://docs.adyen.com/checkout/capture#manual-capture).

+For in-depth information about API idempotency in Adyen, see [Adyen's documentation](https://docs.adyen.com/development-resources/api-idempotency).